apache/apisix-website/blog/en/blog/2021/08/25/Why-Apache-APISIX-chose-Nginx-and-Lua.md

 - Lua
 - Nginx
 - API Gateway
-description: Yes, Lua is not a well-known language, and it is probably a long way from the most popular programming language.
-So why do Apache APISIX and other well-known gateways choose Lua?
+description: This article introduces the historical background of Apache APISIX's choice of Nginx + Lua technology stack and the advantages they bring to APISIX.
-tags: [Technology]
+tags: [Ecosystem]
 ---

 > Yes, Lua is not a well-known language, and it is probably a long way from the most popular programming language.
 So why do Apache APISIX and other well-known gateways choose Lua?